-Mr. Dillon joined Adobe in August 2012 as Senior Vice President, General Counsel and Corporate Secretary.
+Mr. Dillon joined Adobe in August 2012 and currently serves as Executive Vice President, General Counsel and Corporate Secretary.
 Prior to joining Adobe, Mr. Dillon served as General Counsel and Corporate Secretary of Silver Spring Networks, a networking solutions provider, from November 2010 to August 2012.
 Before joining Silver Spring Networks, Mr. Dillon served in various capacities at Sun Microsystems, a diversified computer networking company, prior to its acquisition by Oracle Corporation.
 While at Sun Microsystems, from April 2006 to January 2010, Mr. Dillon served as Executive Vice President, General Counsel and Secretary, from April 2004 to April 2006, as Senior Vice President, General Counsel and Corporate Secretary, and from July 2002 to March 2004 as Vice President, Products Law Group.
-From October 1999 until June 2002, Mr. Dillon served as Vice President, General Counsel and Corporate Secretary of ONI Systems Corp, an optical networking company.
+From October 1999 until June 2002, Mr. Dillon served as Vice President, General Counsel and Corporate Secretary of ONI Systems Corp., an optical networking company.

-Mr. Lamkin rejoined Adobe in February 2013 as Senior Vice President, Technology and Corporate Development.
+Mr. Lamkin currently serves as Executive Vice President and General Manager, Digital Media.
+He rejoined Adobe in February 2013 as Senior Vice President, Technology and Corporate Development.
 From June 2011 to May 2012, Mr. Lamkin served as President and Chief Executive Officer of Clover, a mobile payments platform.
 Prior to Clover, Mr. Lamkin co-founded and served as the Chief Executive Officer of Bagcheck, a sharing and discovery platform, from June 2010 to May 2011.
 From April 2009 to June 2010, Mr. Lamkin served as Senior Vice President of Consumer Products and Applications at Yahoo!, a global technology company providing online search, content and communication tools.
 From May 2008 to April 2009 Mr. Lamkin served as Executive in Residence at Sutter Hill Ventures.
-Mr. Lamkin previously was with Adobe from 1992 to 2006 and held various senior management positions including Senior Vice President.
-Creative Solutions Business Unit.
+Mr. Lamkin previously was with Adobe from 1992 to 2006 and held various senior management positions including Senior Vice President, Creative Solutions Business Unit.

-Ms. Lewnes joined Adobe in November 2006 as Senior Vice President and Chief Marketing Officer.
+Ms. Lewnes joined Adobe in November 2006 and currently serves as Executive Vice President and Chief Marketing Officer.
 Prior to joining Adobe, Ms. Lewnes spent 20 years at Intel Corporation, where she was Vice President of Sales and Marketing.
 Ms. Lewnes has been elected to the board of directors of Mattel, Inc., effective February 1, 2015.

-Ms. Morris currently serves as Senior Vice President of Adobe's Global People and Places organization.
+Ms. Morris currently serves as Executive Vice President of Adobe's Global Customer and Employee Experience organization.
 Ms. Morris joined Adobe as Senior Director of Global Talent Management in April 2002 through the acquisition of Accelio Corporation, a Canadian software company, where she served as Vice President of Human Resources and Learning.
 In December 2005 Ms. Morris was promoted to Vice President Global Human Resources Operations and subsequently to Senior Vice President Human Resources in March 2007.